firozkhan18/Java-Evaluations/java-basic-fundamental-optional.md

 ### 1. Optional Basic example
 Optional.ofNullable() method returns a Non-empty Optional if a value present in the given object.
 Otherwise returns empty Optional.

-Optionaal.empty() method is useful to create an empty Optional object.
+Optional.empty() method is useful to create an empty Optional object.

 OptionalBasicExample.java
 ```java